remarcmij/vanilla-starter/docs/RECIPES.md

 }
 ```

 To eliminate this duplication we can introduce a small helper function (see [Improved code](#212-improved-code)).
-This `updateState()` helper function takes as an argument an object that contains only the updates that we want to make to the state.
+This `updateState()` helper function takes as an argument an object that contains only the updates that we want to apply to the state.
 With this function being the single place where these states updates are made, we can now also slip in a `console.log` to print the state object to the console each time it is updated.
 Because the state object plays such a central role in the app, logging it each time it is updated makes easier for us during development to see what is going on.

 #### 2.1.2 Improved code